Filter by Category

 Required Hours: 2 Saturdays Required - dates and times to be determined.
 It is recommended that individuals with convictions other than a minor traffic violation obtain a criminal clearance from the Department of Health Services before registering for this class.

-Class meets Tuesdays, Wednesdays, and Thursdays, from 3:45 PM to 7:45 PM.
-Additional class meetings maybe required, dates and times TBD.
+Class meets on Tuesdays, Wednesdays, and Thursdays, from 4:00 PM to 8:00 PM, and 2 Saturdays - times and dates TBD.

 with R. Short-Baker